Crime Doesn’t Work, the Law Does

 - It set up a special juvenile clemency commission to examine the other 45 current cases of teen killers sentenced to life – juvenile life without parole – as adults.
 That allowed a few egregious cases of over-sentencing, as always occur throughout the criminal justice system, to be addressed while giving the Governor special “political cover”, knowing how politically difficult clemencies can be.

 This system works.
 Read:

 Colorado Governor commutes sentences of some convicted murderers, through his special clemency commission.

-California only sentences teen killers ages 16 and 17 to natural life.
+California only sentenced teen killers ages 16 and 17 to natural life.
 This is absolutely the age group that even juvenile advocates have identified as the age of most teen killers sentenced to life – approximately 88% of all cases.
 The numbers of these cases drops off dramatically nationally at 15 and under.
-So the California “bright lines” make sense.
+So the California “bright lines” made sense.

 And each juvenile offender facing transfer to adult criminal court in extremely aggravated and heinous crimes, including murders with “special circumstances” have extra layers of hearings to make their case before and after their transfer to criminal court that they belong strictly in the juvenile justice system.
 Case by case, everyone gets more than one day in court – they get many opportunities.

-California’s system works.
-The Governor commutes, and Appellate Judges overturn sentences.
+California’s system worked.
+The Governor commuted, and Appellate Judges overturned sentences.
 And people are kept safe from the most dangerous offenders among us.